quixio/quix-streams/docs/publish.md

     stream.Events.Publish(new EventData("race-event3", 6, "Race has finished"));
     ```

-Quix Streams lets you publish Events without creating `EventData` instances explicitly.
+Quix Streams enables you publish events without creating `EventData` instances explicitly.
 To do so, you can use similar helpers to those present in [TimeseriesData](#timeseriesdata-format) format such as `add_timestamp`, `add_value` or `add_tag`.
 Then use the `publish` method to publish that timestamp to the stream.

 === "Python"